Compact All-In-One Microfluidic Micropump

 Stop & Go, pressure/vacuum capabilities

-When using a gas micropump alone, pressure drops are very slow, as shown in Fig. 5 that compares Fluigent solution with a standalone gas micropump.
-In fact, it is possible to observe that the micropump will take more than a minute to reach zero pressure.
+When using a gas micropump alone, pressure drops are slow, (see Fig. 5) as compared to Fluigent’s solution with a standalone gas micropump.
+In fact, the micropump will take more than a minute to reach zero pressure.

-To ensure excellent response time while guaranteeing the best performance, Fluigent developed a technology that makes use of proportional valves.
+To ensure excellent response time while guaranteeing the best performance, the technology of our microfluidic micropump makes use of proportional valves.
 Using this engineered solution, pressure drop takes less than a second, and the maximum pressure reachable has not deteriorated (see graph).
-This allows to perform operations that require fast response time, or require fast change between applied positive pressure and vacuum.
+This allows users to perform operations that require fast response time, or require fast change between applied positive pressure and vacuum.

 Comparing our microfluidic micropump to standard pressure control